Improving NATO’s capabilities

 Reforming NATO’s structures

-In the same spirit, a major reform of NATO’s agencies was conducted with a view to consolidating and rationalising various services and programmes and ensuring more effective and efficient service and capability delivery.
-As a result, NATO now has a NATO Communications and Information Agency (NCIA), NATO Support Agency (NSPA), and NATO Science and Technology Organization (STO).
+A major reform of NATO’s agencies was conducted with a view to consolidating and rationalising various services and programmes and ensuring more effective and efficient service and capability delivery.

-NATO Headquarters has also been reformed, including with regard to a smaller but more efficient International Staff, intelligence-sharing and production, the establishment of a division responsible for emerging security challenges, and a significant reduction in the number of committees.
+NATO Headquarters has also been reformed, including with regard to a smaller but more efficient International Staff, intelligence-sharing and production, and a significant reduction in the number of committees.
 Furthermore, the transition to the new NATO headquarters will enable further improvements to efficiency and effectiveness of the Alliance.

 Resource reform in the area of programming, transparency, accountability and information management has also helped making NATO resource and financial management more efficient.